mschangtaitai/blogs-task/README.md

 ## Vue
 - **Vue3**
 - Utilize Vue Router with the following paths:
-    - Login
+    - Login :heavy_check_mark:
-    - Feed (Paginated)
+    - Feed (Paginated  by infinite scrolling) :part_alternation_mark:
-    - Blog detail (Show comments of the blog and allow expanding on comments)
+    - Blog detail (Show comments of the blog and allow expanding on comments) :heavy_check_mark:
-    - User detail with its blogs (Paginated by infinite scrolling)
+    - User detail with its blogs (Paginated) :heavy_check_mark:
-- Use Pinia for state management:
+- Use Pinia for state management: :heavy_check_mark:
-    - Store the blogs from the feed in Pinia.
+    - Store the blogs from the feed in Pinia. :heavy_check_mark:
-    - Update a blog from its detail and also update it from the feeds.
+    - Update a blog from its detail and also update it from the feeds. :heavy_check_mark:
     - Utilize persisted state for the feed.
-- Use logic with compositions when useful.
+- Use logic with compositions when useful. :heavy_check_mark:
 - Implement Vee-Validate library for value validations.
-- Develop all components using the setup script tag.
+- Develop all components using the setup script tag. :heavy_check_mark: